 - Lyft cars and drivers crashing into other motor vehicles,

 - Lyft passengers getting hurt after their driver causes a car accident with another motor vehicle.

-Who are common defendants in Lyft accident cases?
+2. Who are the defendants in Lyft accident cases?

-People injured in vehicle accidents involving ridesharing vehicles can file a personal injury claim or lawsuit against:
+If you are injured in a vehicle accident involving ridesharing vehicles, you can file a personal injury claim or lawsuit against: